aboutdotme/contextualizer/README.md

 # Contextualizer
-Easily wraps node errors to provide more context to errors passed to callbacks.
+Easily wraps errors passed to callbacks to provide more context.

 ### Installation